Slashdot

 Slashdot (sometimes abbreviated as /.) is a social news website that originally billed itself as "News for Nerds.
 Stuff that Matters".
 It features news stories on science, technology, and politics that are submitted and evaluated by site users and editors.
 Each story has a comments section where users can add online comments.
+Slashdot also offers a business software comparison directory with over 100,000 software products.

 The website was founded in 1997 by Hope College students Rob Malda, also known as "CmdrTaco", and classmate Jeff Bates, also known as "Hemos".
 In 2012, they sold it to DHI Group, Inc. (i.e., Dice Holdings International, which created the Dice.com website for tech job seekers).
 In January 2016, BIZX acquired both slashdot.org and SourceForge.
 In December 2019, BIZX rebranded to Slashdot Media.

 Summaries of stories and links to news articles are submitted by Slashdot's own users, and each story becomes the topic of a threaded discussion among users.
 Discussion is moderated by a user-based moderation system.
 Randomly selected moderators are assigned points (typically 5) which they can use to rate a comment.
 Moderation applies either −1 or +1 to the current rating, based on whether the comment is perceived as either "normal", "offtopic", "insightful", "redundant", "interesting", or "troll" (among others).

 The site's comment and moderation system is administered by its own open source content management system, Slash, which is available under the GNU General Public License.
 In 2012, Slashdot had around 3.7 million unique visitors per month and received over 5300 comments per day.
 The site has won more than 20 awards, including People's Voice Awards in 2000 for "Best Community Site" and "Best News Site".
 At its peak use, a news story posted to the site with a link could overwhelm some smaller or independent sites.
 This phenomenon was known as the "Slashdot effect".

 History

 1990s

 Slashdot was preceded by Rob Malda's personal website "Chips & Dips", which launched in October 1997, featured a single "rant" each day about something that interested its author – typically something to do with Linux or open source software.
 At the time, Malda was a student at Hope College in Holland, Michigan, majoring in computer science.
 The site became "Slashdot" in September 1997 under the slogan "News for Nerds.
-Stuff that Matters," and quickly became a hotspot on the Internet for news and information of interest to computer geeks.
+Stuff that Matters", and quickly became a hotspot on the Internet for news and information of interest to computer geeks.